-Walt Disney moved to the home at 3028 Bellefontaine Ave, Kansas City, Mo, when he was nine years old.
+Walt Disney is perhaps one of the most famous people from Kansas City.
+He moved to the home located at 3028 Bellefontaine Ave, Kansas City, Mo, when he was nine years old.
 Buses drive by this meager east Kansas City home to this day awed by just how normal looking the home is.

 From 1922 to 1923 Walt Disney created short animated cartoons he called Laugh-O-Grams in the inner city of Kansas City.
 Today Walt’s studio is owned by Thank You Walt Disney, a 501(c)(3) non-profit that saved the building from demolition and is turning it into a museum.

 Gould Evans is the sustainable design firm that is overseeing the $5.5 million renovation.
 The fundraising effort was three decades in the works.
 The museum will include a 50-seat theatre.
-For now, put on your Mickey Mouse ears and drive over to take an exterior peek and selfie.
+For now, put on your Mickey Mouse ears and drive over to take a selfie.